 - Each visitor must sign a visit release form (a parent or guardian must sign the form for a minor).
 Instructions for electronically signing a visit release form will be provided upon registration for a visit.

 - Visitors are responsible for determining the best ways to make your travel safe and enjoyable.
 This includes planning what you would do in the event of emergencies or natural disasters and informing trusted friends or family members of your travel plans.
-You are the best judge of whether you feel comfortable and capable of traveling on your own in the developing world.
+You are the best judge of whether you feel comfortable and capable of travelling internationally on your own, particularly in more challenging contexts.

 - Compassion cannot assist you with emergencies or natural disasters outside of your scheduled visit with your Compassion child.
 If an emergency occurs during your scheduled Compassion visit and you are unable to reach your designated emergency contact, we will make reasonable efforts to reach your designated emergency contact.
 You are solely responsible for any emergency situation that arises outside of the time of your Compassion visit.
 We recommend registering your trip with the Canadian Government and signing up for their travel notifications.

 If Compassion determines that any of these guidelines have been violated, whether deliberately or inadvertently, we may, in our sole and exclusive discretion, cancel or immediately terminate a visit.

 - Visitors may not seek or accept accommodations at the Compassion child development centre or church partner, with the family of any Compassion child or student, at a staff member’s home, or with a member of the community.
 Overnight stays are strictly prohibited.

 - A Compassion representative will accompany visitors at all times during the visit.
 This person will act as an interpreter, or a contracted translator will be hired to facilitate the visit.
 Visitors will not, at any time, meet with a Compassion child or student without the presence of a Compassion staff member or assigned host.